 Please contact Tianna Cervantez for information about Casa Latina.

 Asian Cultural Center

 Asian Culture Center promotes cultural awareness and understanding of all peoples claiming Asian heritage, international and domestic, from the Middle to the Far East and everything in between.
 We attempt to increase social and educational interactions with the wider college and town communities, and function as a forum and haven for discussing and enjoying Asian cultures for students and peoples of all backgrounds.
 Asian Cultural Center includes all other Asian culture clubs on campus under its umbrella and is utilized by the Chinese Club, Japanese Club, Korean Club, and Aaina for events.

-Please contact Tianna Cervantez for information about applying to live in the Asian Cultural Center.
+Please contact Tianna Cervantez for information about Asian Cultural Center.